ibrahimallam087/FVM-using-C-/README.md

 # Description
-his repository is dedicated to coding and implementing examples and concepts from the textbook:
+This repository is dedicated to coding and implementing examples and concepts from the textbook:
 "The Finite Volume Method in Computational Fluid Dynamics: An Advanced Introduction with OpenFOAM® and MATLAB®."
 It includes: